I found this great story from a Redneck “non-prepper” and thought you guys and gals might get a kick out of this!

 Idea #10: Exchange Knowledge

-By spending time with Eddy, I learned a handful of techniques such as these I will now be able to put in my brain’s library.
+By spending time with Eddy, I learned a handful of techniques I will now be able to put in my brain’s library.
 Let’s only hope I will never have to test this information out!

 For awesome survival gear, you can’t make at home, check out the Survival Life Store!